BernardinD/MembershipApp/README.md

 All one would need in order to use this app is a GoogleSheets spreadsheet of there members and a google client key

 ## Installations
+* Install Python3: [website]

 ## Use
+Run `pip install -r requirements` from the folder where you copied this repository

 On first creation the app will need to be built using the command `pyinstaller --onefile .\Membership.spec` after adding a 'client_secret.json' file to the assets directory as well as an 'club_logo.ico' file to the head directory